 Confusing Hyphens for Dashes

-This is a hyphen: – .
-This is a dash – .
-To the naked eye, there’s maybe less than a millimeter of difference between them, but the way they are used in grammar is entirely different.
-A hyphen should be used to join two or more words, forming a compound word or phrase:
+Many writers mistakenly use a hyphen when they should use a dash.
+To the naked eye, there’s maybe less than a millimeter of difference between the two characters, but the way they are used in grammar is entirely different.
+A hyphen is shorter and should be used to join two or more words, forming a compound word or phrase:

-A dash, on the other hand, is used to separate words or phrases in a sentence to add emphasis or set apart an interruptive thought:
+A dash, on the other hand, is longer and used to separate words or phrases in a sentence to add emphasis or set apart an interruptive thought:

 - There’s only one way to do it – my way!